BBischof/speaksLike/projectSummary.md

 ## Analysis

-We begin by using tf-idf to create similarity vectors between each speech and Mein Kampf.
+We begin by using tf-idf to create similarity vectors between each speech and a comparison text in the directory.
 We sort these similarity values--most similar to least--and return the list.

+Next we iterate over all documents in the directory and generate these rankings for each.
+We average these rankings and return a sorted list(ascending) by similarity to the comparison texts.

+## Output

+A list of text documents from different candidates ranked by average tf-idf distance to a set of text documents from a directory.